hex0punk/wally/README.md

 - HTTP and gRPC route detection
 - Attack surface mapping.
-- Automating the initial stages of threat modelling by mapping RPC and HTTP routes in Go code.
+- Automating the initial stages of threat modeling by mapping RPC and HTTP routes in Go code.
-- Planning fuzzing efforts by examining the fault tolenrace of call paths in code.
+- Planning fuzzing efforts by examining the fault tolerance of call paths in code.

 ## UI Demo